dariadiatlova/Fre-GAN/README.md

 ### 1. Dataset

-In this project we use [Mozilla Common Voice Corpus 8.0](https://commonvoice.mozilla.org/ru/datasets) for russian language.
+In this project we use [Mozilla Common Voice Corpus 3.0](https://commonvoice.mozilla.org/ru/datasets) for russian language.

-The dataset consists of 193 hours of recorded speech in `.mp3` format with a sample rate `48000`.
-To download the dataset, please, run [`download.sh`](download.sh) script from the root of cloned repository.
+The dataset consists of 31 hours of recorded speech in `.mp3` format with a sample rate `48000`.
+To download the dataset, please, open [Common Voice](https://commonvoice.mozilla.org/ru/datasets).
+Select `Common Voice Version 3.0`, language `Russian`, enter your email, click right mouse bottun and `copy url adress`.
+Then run [`download.sh`](download.sh) script from the root of cloned repository with an argumet (`copied url adress`).
 The following script will create a directory in the root of repository with `.wav` files imported and converted with the same sample rate from the original dataset.

 The are 2 reasons for conducting audio-format conversion:
 - [`hifi-gan`](https://github.com/jik876/hifi-gan/blob/master/) implementation is used as a beseline model for the experiment, and the authors use `.wav` format of audio in theirs implementation;